jazmand/vs-code-themes/cool-blue-theme/README.md

 # Cool Blue Theme

-A blue theme made with the help of Visual Studio Code Theme Generator.
+A simple blue theme with accents of yellow and orange.

 ## Screenshot